Crispy Air Fryer Onion Rings

 • Oil: For cooking.
 Aim to use olive oil or another cooking oil in a mister bottle for spraying, versus a nonstick cooking spray (certain chemicals in cooking sprays like PAM can damage the finish on your air fryer).

-The ingredients for air fryer onion rings.
+The ingredients for air fryer onion rings with text labels.

-What Kind of Onions Are Best?
+What Kind of Onions Are Best for Onion Rings?

 The best onions for onion rings are sweet varieties like Vidalia, Maui, Walla Walla or Texas onions.
 Sweet onions are flatter and lack the pungent flavor of some other types of onions.